Havimaki/Kong-Services-API/README.md

 ## Backlog
-- Add authentication
+- Add authentication with passport.js
 - Add a cache layer
-- Properly mock typeorm's `Repository.createQueryBuilder()` function
+- Properly mock typeorm's `Repository.createQueryBuilder()` function (Could not write all unit tests yet due to this)
-- Properly mock typeorm's `Connection` class
+- Properly mock typeorm's `Connection` class (Could not write service.service.spec.ts unit tests yet due to this)